Homeless Student Liaison offered at Lake Stevens School District

 May be able to provides homeless families and students, including unaccompanied youth, the following services: *Assistance with school registration, even if the family or student is missing documentation such as birth certificate and immunization records. *Automatic free lunch and breakfast if available, without the need to fill out that particular form. * Assistance with keeping the student in the same school, even after moving, sometimes even if the move is to another school district. * Assistance with transportation to and from school in the form of school buses, gas vouchers, or city bus passes. * Free school supplies if needed. * Free school clothes if needed. * Referrals to other services as needed.
 These services continue through the end of the school year in which homelessness ends.

-Homeless Liaison offered at Cosmopolis School District
+Homeless Liaison offered at Hoquiam School District #28

 Provides homeless families and students, including unaccompanied youth, services to help youth stay in school.

-Homeless Liaison offered at Southside School District
+Homeless Liaison offered at Napavine School District

 Provides homeless families and students, including unaccompanied youth, services to help youth stay in school.

-Homeless Liaison offered at Hood Canal School District #404
+Homeless Student Liaison offered at North Kitsap School District - Administrative Office

 Provides homeless families and students, including unaccompanied youth, services to help youth stay in school.

-Homeless Student Liaison offered at Blaine School District
+Homeless Liaison offered at Puyallup School District

 Provides homeless families and students, including unaccompanied youth, services to help youth stay in school.